 This bill amends section 68-1017.02 of the Revised Statutes Cumulative Supplement, 2024, to modify the eligibility criteria for the Supplemental Nutrition Assistance Program (SNAP) in Nebraska.
-Key changes include the state's decision to opt out of federal provisions that disqualify individuals convicted of certain felonies from receiving SNAP benefits.
-Specifically, individuals convicted of a felony involving the possession, use, or distribution of a controlled substance will only be eligible for benefits if they have completed their sentence or are on parole, probation, or post-release supervision.
-Additionally, those with three or more felony convictions for substance-related offenses must participate in or complete a state-licensed substance abuse treatment program to qualify for benefits.
+Key changes include the state's decision to opt out of federal provisions that eliminate SNAP eligibility for individuals convicted of certain felonies involving controlled substances.
+Under the new provisions, individuals with such felony convictions can qualify for benefits if they have completed their sentence or are on parole, probation, or post-release supervision.
+Additionally, those with three or more felony convictions for possession or use of controlled substances must participate in or complete a state-licensed substance abuse treatment program to be eligible for benefits.

 The bill also emphasizes the importance of maximizing federal funding for SNAP and minimizing the use of General Funds.
-It requires the Department of Health and Human Services to develop a state outreach plan to promote access to SNAP benefits and to report annually on its efforts to maximize participation.
-Furthermore, the bill establishes a TANF-funded program to increase the gross income eligibility limit for SNAP benefits to 165% of the federal poverty guidelines, while eliminating asset limits for eligibility, subject to certain conditions.
-The original section 68-1017.02 is repealed as part of this legislative update.
+It requires the Department of Health and Human Services to develop a state outreach plan to promote access to SNAP benefits and to report annually on its efforts.
+Furthermore, it establishes a TANF-funded program to increase the gross income eligibility limit for SNAP benefits to 165% of federal poverty guidelines, while eliminating asset limits for eligibility, subject to certain conditions.
+The bill aims to enhance access to nutrition assistance for Nebraska residents while encouraging employment and self-sufficiency.

 Final Reading: 68-1017.02